PSYCHIATRIC STIGMA

 even if the employee is doing good work...The harm and potential

-harm done to mental patients and former mental patients is not only
+harm done to mental patients and former mental patients is not

 confined to those who have had serious illnesses, those who have